Refuting spectral compatibility of quantum marginals: Contribution

+We list further areas to which our complete hierarchy also applies.
+These are either reformulations or special cases of the spectral marginal problem such as $(1)$ and $(2)$; or problems that are slightly more general such as $(3)$ and $(4)$.

-\item {\bf Kronecker and recoupling coefficients.} Klyachko has shown that $\spect(\varrho_A$), $\spect(\varrho_B)$, and $\spect(\varrho_{AB})$ are compatible if and only if dilations of associated Young tableaux $\lambda, \mu, \nu$ allow for a non-vanishing Kronecker coefficient, $g(m\lambda, m\mu, m\nu)$ $\neq 0$ for some $m > 0$~\cite{quant-ph/0409113v1}.\footnote{ See also the work by Christandl and Mitchison~\cite{Christandl2006} that showed one direction of this statement.} A similar statement holds for marginals of tripartite sytems~\cite{Christandl2018}.
-Deciding positivity of Kronecker coefficients is an NP-hard task~\cite{Ikenmeyer2017}.
-The algorithm by Baldoni, Vergne, and Walter allows to compute dilated Kronecker coefficients~\cite{BALDONI2018113}.
-Our hierarchy provides a converse method: to show the vanishing of Kronecker coefficient $g(m\lambda, m\mu, m \nu)$ for any dilation $m \in \N$, by certifying the corresponding spectral incompatibility.
+\begin{enumerate} \item {\bf Kronecker and recoupling coefficients.} Klyachko has shown that $\spect(\varrho_A)$, $\spect(\varrho_B)$, and $\spect(\varrho_{AB})$ are compatible if and only if dilations of associated Young tableaux $\lambda, \mu, \nu$ allow for a non-vanishing Kronecker coefficient, $g(m\lambda, m\mu, m\nu)$ $\neq 0$ for some $m > 0$~\cite{quant-ph/0409113v1}.\footnote{ See also the work by Christandl and Mitchison~\cite{Christandl2006} that showed one direction of this statement.} A related statement holds for marginals of tripartite systems: the recoupling coefficients of the symmetric group $S_k$ decay polynomially in $k$ if the spectra are compatible and exponentially otherwise~\cite{Christandl2018}.
+Deciding the positivity of Kronecker coefficients is an NP-hard task~\cite{Ikenmeyer2017}.
+The algorithm by Baldoni, Vergne, and Walter allows to compute dilated Kronecker coefficients~\cite{BALDONI2018113}, giving rise to a hierarchy of one-sided compatibility criteria for the non-overlapping case.
+Our hierarchy provides a complementary method: showing that a set of spectra is incompatible also proves that the Kronecker coefficient, $g(m\lambda, m\mu, m\nu) = 0$ for all $m \in \N$.
+Thus, our hierarchy is also complete for this problem.

-\item {\bf Sums of Hermitian Matrices.} The Sums of Hermitian Matrices problem (solved by Klyachko~\cite{Klyachko1998} and related to honeycombs by Knutsen and Tao~\cite{KnutsonTao2001}) asks: given Hermitian matrices $A$ and $B$ with spectra $\spect(A)$ and $\spect(B)$, what are the constraints on the spectrum of $A+B$?
-It can be shown that this problem can be formulated in terms of the one-body marginal problem.
-For the related question for known spectra of sums of multiple matrices, e.g., $A+B$ and $A+C$, a similar relation in terms of overlapping marginals holds~\cite[Theorem 12]{Christandl2018}.
+\item {\bf Sums of Hermitian Matrices.} The Sums of Hermitian Matrices problem (solved by Klyachko~\cite{Klyachko1998} and related to honeycombs by Knutson and Tao~\cite{KnutsonTao2001}) asks: given Hermitian matrices $A$ and $B$ with spectra $\spect(A)$ and $\spect(B)$, what are the constraints on the spectrum of $A+B$?
+It can be shown that this problem is equivalent to an instance of the one-body spectral marginal problem~\cite{Klyachko1998, quant-ph/0409113v1}.
+For the related question for known spectra of sums of multiple matrices, e.g., $A+B$ and $A+C$, a similar relation in terms of overlapping marginals holds \cite[Lemma 9.13.]{https://doi.org/10.3929/ethz-a-010250985}, ~\cite[Theorem 12]{Christandl2018}.
 Our hierarchy can certify that such spectra cannot be realized by sums of hermitian matrices with known spectra.

-\item {\bf Local unitary invariants and quantum codes.} By modifying our SDP to include more general constraints, one can certify the incompatibility of local unitary invariants.
-This can also be used to strengthen the linear programming bounds for quantum codes~\cite{796376}.